kennedyoliveira/standalone-hystrix-dashboard/README.md

 ## Features
  - Extremely fast startup (About half a sec)
- - Extremely lightweight, the fat jar is less than 4 MBs
+ - Extremely lightweight, the fat jar is around 5 MBs
  - Easy to start, just run the JAR
  - Doesn't need a servlet container
  - Non Blocking